nickbrowndev/pheonix/phoenix-project.md

 This
 * makes people more focussed - less multitasking
 * reduces priority conflicts for people

+When it comes time to release more work into the system, it should be done by which projects have been categorised as the priorities (e.g. Top 5).
+Otherwise, it comes down to the workload on the current constraint - i.e. it should be prioritised if it:
+* increases the capacity of the constraint, or prevents additional work going to the constraint (unplanned work)
+* does not require the constraint otherwise, it will tie up the constraint and reduce the throughput (improving something anywhere not at the constraint is an illusion).

 ## Prioritisation of Work
 It's important to have a set prioritisation of work, otherwise the team members need to figure out their own prioritisation, and this is often based on: